microprediction/timeseries-notebooks/README.md

 There are many time series packages list [here](https://www.microprediction.com/blog/popular-timeseries-packages)

-Surprisingly few contain "hello world" univariate examples of predicting the (k+1)'th number in a sequence.
+Surprisingly few contain the most basic "hello world" univariate example: predicting the (k+1)'th number in a sequence.

 So here they are.